zopefoundation/zope.structuredtext/docs/index.rst

 Use of StructuredText consists of one to three logical steps.
-In the first step, a text string is converted to a network of objects using the :func:`structurize` facility, as in the following example:
+In the first step, a text string is converted to a network of objects using the :func:`~.structurize` facility, as in the following example:

 .. code-block:: python